 Over the last few months, you've probably heard about observability and its value in creating great digital experiences.
-Observability helps organizations make sense of all their telemetry data — metrics, traces and logs coming from their business services, applications and hybrid cloud infrastructure.
+Observability helps organizations make sense of all their telemetry data — metrics, events, logs, and traces (MELT) coming from their business services, applications and hybrid cloud infrastructure.
 At the same time, Splunk has continued to build on our unparalleled commitment to observability and open instrumentation via OpenTelemetry.
 As businesses continue to invest in digital services, the stakes to earn consumer trust and attention are higher than ever, and we are firmly convinced that observability is the key to ensuring meaningful and uninterrupted end user experiences.

 As a core component of observability, you may have already invested in Application Performance Monitoring (APM).
 As organizations continue to modernize their applications and build new cloud native applications, it’s imperative to cut through the noise of their hybrid cloud environments so they can detect, troubleshoot and resolve incidents quickly.
 At Splunk, we're redefining the future of APM in order to help our customers make sense of unprecedented amounts of data, pinpointing and resolving issues within minutes, so they can focus on driving better digital experiences.

 That’s why we're extremely proud that in its inaugural report, GigaOm Radar for Application Performance Monitoring (APM) Report, 2021*, Splunk was named a Leader and one of only two Fast Movers.
 Splunk is in the top category (Exceptional) in five of the six market segment categories.
 Plus, Splunk matched or beat every other vendor in the report in the Key Criteria Evaluation, which includes ease of use, business transactions, real user and synthetic monitoring, application component monitoring, analytics and reporting, security and integration.